QiufangMa/Agent-architecture/draft-xxx-nmrg-agent-ndt-arch.md

 and user feedback to identify areas for enhancement.
 By analyzing the feedback, the system can adapt and optimize its operations over time, leading to better performance and more accurate decision-making.
-For example, if an AI Agent fails to accurately identify the root cause of a network incident, the relevant records can be submitted as negative samples to the LLM which provides inference services, this allows the LLM to be trained on these negative samples for optimization.
+For example, if an AI Agent fails to accurately identify the exact cause of a network incident, the relevant records can be submitted as negative samples to the LLM which provides inference services, this allows the LLM to be trained on these negative samples for optimization.
 Feedback-driven improvement also enables the architecture to evolve with changing